 A deviation is often the result of a splicing connection set up incorrectly or wires connected to the wrong Connector port.

-The thermocouple cable consists of a negative and a positive wire and which need to be spliced or connected to the Cropster connector accordingly.
+The thermocouple cable consists of a negative and a positive wire which needs to be spliced or connected to the Cropster connector accordingly.

 The negative wire needs to be connected to the "G" port and the positive wire to the respective number port (as shown in the example of a K-type thermocouple connected to a Cropster Connector below).